WordPress/gutenberg/docs/contributors/repository-management.md

 * [Gutenberg](https://github.com/orgs/WordPress/teams/gutenberg): A team composed of contributors with at least 2–3 meaningful contributions to the project.

-Feel free to ask to be added to the repository in the #core-editor slack channel.
+If you meet this criteria of several meaningful contributions having been accepted into the repository and would like to be added to the Gutenberg team, feel free to ask in the [#core-editor Slack channel](https://make.wordpress.org/chat/).

 ## Projects